-2. Implement a risk-based compliance monitoring program for onsite wastewater systems.
+Implement a risk-based compliance monitoring program for onsite wastewater systems commencing in areas identified as giving rise to a higher likelihood of risk.

 A risk-based compliance monitoring program for onsite wastewater systems is necessary for the effective regulation of onsite wastewater systems.